jzillmann/pdf-to-markdown/examples/Alice-In-Wonderland.md

 least not so mad as it was in March.’
 As she said this, she looked up, and there was the Cat again, sitting on a branch of a tree.
 ‘Did you say pig or fig?’ said the Cat.
-‘I said pig,’ replied Alice, ‘and I wish you wouldn’t keep appearing and vanishing so suddenly: you make one quite giddy.’
+‘I said pig,’ replied Alice, ‘and I wish you wouldn’t keep appearing and van- ishing so suddenly: you make one quite giddy.’
-‘All right,’ said the Cat; and this time it vanished quite slowly, beginning with the end of the tail, and ending with the grin which remained some time after the rest of it had gone.
+‘All right,’ said the Cat; and this time it vanished quite slowly, begin- ning with the end of the tail, and ending with the grin which remained some time after the rest of it had gone.
 ‘Well!
 I’ve often seen a cat with-